Diarrhea After Drinking Alcohol: Causes, Prevention, and Treatment

 Why Do I Get Diarrhea After Drinking Alcohol?

-Diarrhea after drinking alcohol is basically an unwanted effect given the impact of alcohol on the digestive system.
+An upset stomach after drinking alcohol is basically an unwanted effect given the impact of alcohol on the digestive system.
 When alcohol is consumed, it gets quickly absorbed into the bloodstream.
 Some of it is absorbed in the digestive system as well.
 When alcohol is taken on an empty stomach, it first gets absorbed by the small intestine and is then sent to the large intestine.

 If food is consumed before drinking alcohol, it acts as a buffer.
 Therefore, alcohol must never be consumed on an empty stomach even if its effects are more rapid, intense, and all the more desirable.